 If your children are extremely active, they'll need someone who can keep up with them, keep them engaged, and stop them from getting into mischief.
-Having a grandparent or other senior watch your children might not be practical if your kids are always bouncing off the walls.
+Having a grandparent or another senior watch your children might not be practical if your kids are always bouncing off the walls.

 If you have a regular babysitter who comes over for a few hours at a time, they probably already know most of your house rules.
-But there are some that might change at night time.
+But there are some procedures that change at night time.

 Read our complete guide: How to interview a babysitter to learn how to find the perfect sitter to match your requirements.

-For more details about leaving your kids home alone see our article What Age Do You Stop Needing A Babysitter?
+For more details about leaving your kids home alone, see our article What Age Do You Stop Needing A Babysitter?

-In most places, the minimum age for an unaccompanied minor is 8 years old.
-Drivers can refuse service to children who look younger than this age.
 Even if 8-year-olds can technically take the bus, it might be better to wait until they're older (12 or 13) before allowing them to take public transportation alone.
 Otherwise, it can be easy to get on the wrong bus and become lost and overwhelmed.
 If your young child is traveling alone, it's best to give them an emergency phone to carry just in case.